SierraSoftworks/git-tool/docs/guide/updates.md

+---
+description: >-
+  How to use Git-Tool's built in automatic update functionality to always have the latest features.
+---

-# Updating Git-Tool
+# Updates

-Git Tool includes support for self-updating, however it doesn't do this automatically.
+Git-Tool includes support for self-updating, however it doesn't do this automatically.
 Here's how to perform an update of your Git Tool installation quickly and easily from your command line.

+{% hint style="warning" %}
-:warning: **NOTE** This process will only work when upgrading from \(and to\) versions of Git Tool &gt;= `1.4.0`.
+**NOTE** This process will only work when upgrading from \(and to\) versions of Git Tool &gt;= `1.4.0`
+{% endhint %}

 ## Listing Updates